-It is not currently possible for those working in key sectors of the economy to apply for an emergency test.
+It is not currently possible for those working in any other key sectors of the economy to apply for an emergency test.

-For urgent queries, please contact your Booking Agent via email, or by calling 0333 123 4949.
-Most members of staff will be working from home during the second national lockdown.
+For urgent queries, please contact your CX Adviser via email, or by calling 0333 123 4949.
+Some members of staff may continue to work from home.
 We apologise for any disruption to our normal service that this may cause.

 Please note that, given the current circumstances, our wait times for courses and tests may be longer than usual.
 We apologise for any inconvenience this may cause, and would like to reassure you that we will be working hard to fast-track tests for all of our students.

 I have a booking with PassMeFast.
 Is it likely to continue as normal?